PROGUN: Organizational structure

 The organization's membership is made up of 15,000 card-carrying members but it also claims to enjoy the support of 1.2 million 'sympathetic' licensed gun owners throughout the Philippines.

 Relations with other organizations

 At its inception, PROGUN was funded by the Association of Firearms & Ammunition Dealers of the Philippines, Inc. (AFAD).
-However, disagreements in approach to lobbying caused the two organizations to drift apart during the first decade of 2000.
+However, disagreements in approach to lobbying caused the two organizations to drift apart during the 2000s.
 In 2010, AFAD backed the launch of a new firearms group, The A2S5 Coalition, which was formed to oppose the extension of the 2010 election gun ban.